ShabaniLab/summer_qcamp/tracks/tr1_single-qubit.md

 Using the statevector simulator, you can:
-- use the Bloch sphere representation to confirm your method to determine the state prepared by a circuit through measurements.
+- use the Bloch sphere representation to confirm your method to determine the state prepared by a circuit through multiple measurements (using the QASM simulator).
 - try to confirm the action of a gate on a qubit using the Bloch sphere representation.
-Confront your result to the answer you had formulated using measurement outcomes.
+Compare your results with to the answer you had formulated using measurement outcomes.
 - figure out the link between the state of your qubit and the output of `plot-city_state`.
 What is the meaning of the non-diagonal elements ?

-Using teh unitary operator, cross check the characterization of a gate.
+Using the unitary operator, cross check the characterization of a gate.